txs13/webapp-ts-template-user-authorization/README.md

 <h2 id="to-be-done">To be done / added in further releases</h2>
 <p>The app itself is manually tested, all the functionality is checked, and we already use this as a starting point for the side app development, but the following features are going to be added:</p>
 <ul>
-    <li>Admin panel starting page is going to be added with some general descriptions, dashboards with app summary, etc.</li>
     <li>Automated testing for the whole server package, whole client package and e2e.</li>
+    <li>Server part is going to be slightly refactored - there are some direct Mongo model calls bypassing services layer, etc. This is going to be done only after proper automated tests are implemented.</li>
     <li>Client part is going to be refactored, especially client api calls part.
 This is going to be done only after proper automated tests are implemented.</li>
 </ul>
 <hr/>